 Remember that guy who bought a Harrier?
-Well, now, Art Nalls is adding reality TV star to his resume as the only civilian owner of a Harrier jump jet.
+Well, Art Nalls added reality TV star to his resume as the only civilian owner of a Harrier jump jet.

-According to a release by AARP Studios, Nalls is starring in Badass Pilot, which tells the tale of how he acquired a British Aerospace Sea Harrier FA2 retired by the Fleet Air Arm and made it into a civilian warbird.
+After purchasing a Harrier, Nalls starred in Badass Pilot, which tells the tale of how he acquired a British Aerospace Sea Harrier FA2 retired by the Fleet Air Arm and made it into a civilian warbird.
 The series premiered Nov.
-14 on the YouTube page of AARP Studios.
+14, 2017, on the YouTube page of AARP Studios.

 Royal Navy crewmen aboard the Invincible-class aircraft carrier HMS Illustrious (R06), prepare a 801 Naval Air Squadron BAe Sea Harrier FA2 for take off from the flight deck on 12 March 1998.
 (Navy photo by PHC Alexander C. Hicks)